timalbert/livefortheline/source/_trips/2024-01-20-whats-next.md

 <iframe class="w-full aspect-video" src="https://www.youtube.com/embed/rzgpibTX_8k" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Although surgery was a success, my pathology revealed aggressive cancer still lurks and repeating the “standard of care” would likely only buy a short amount of time before I'd likely find my be in a similar situation where more surgery is required, if possible.
+Although surgery was a success, my pathology revealed aggressive cancer still lurks and repeating the “standard of care” would likely only buy a short amount of time before I'd likely find myself in a similar situation requiring surgery, if possible.
 Our prayers for results to show inflammation or the tumor to miraculously disappear seem unanswered.
-With such heavy nwews, I’ve wondered if I can attain a life that is “sorrowful, yet always rejoicing” (2 Corinthians 6:10).
+With such heavy news, I’ve wondered if I can attain a life that is “sorrowful, yet always rejoicing” (2 Corinthians 6:10).

 Sorrow comes easily when I fixate on the circumstances.
-Joy, however, has been hard to find despite my thorough anticancer research.
+Joy, however, has been hard to find despite my diligent anticancer research.
 C.S.
 Lewis’ insight on the reorienting process of pain rings loud and clear.

 <x-blockquote class="font-mono" caption="C.S.
 Lewis - The Problem of Pain">
     <div>